-Since the File daemon does not access the Catalog database, you can remove the --with-mysql or --with-sqlite options, then add --enable-client-only.
+Since the File daemon does not access the Catalog database, you can remove the --with-mysql ption, then add --enable-client-only.
 This will compile only the necessary libraries and the client programs and thus avoids the necessity of installing one or another of those database programs to build the File daemon.
 With the above option, you simply enter make and just the client will be built.

-12.18 Auto Starting the Daemons
+13.18 Auto Starting the Daemons